CrispyPin/CrispyPin/README.md

 ## What I do

-I'm mainly a game developer, though so far that has been mostly limited to game jams.
+I'm mainly a game developer, though so far that has been mostly focused on game jams.
 For this I have used Godot, Blender and Unity.

-At the moment I'm working on a SteamVR/OpenVR overlay called [OVR Utils](https://github.com/CrispyPin/ovr-utils), made in Godot.
+At the moment I'm working on a SteamVR/OpenVR overlay app called [OVR Utils](https://github.com/CrispyPin/ovr-utils), made in Godot.

 ### Languages and tools: